kubedb/docs/docs/guides/postgres/branch/cross-cluster/index.md

   deletionPolicy: Delete
 ```

-This `Branch` is created on the **source** cluster, next to `sample-postgres`, exactly like a same-cluster branch. `spec.target.storageClassName` and `spec.target.issuerRef` name resources in the **target** cluster, not the source — the same rule same-cluster branching already follows for a cross-namespace target, just extended to a different cluster.
+This `Branch` is created on the **source** cluster, next to `sample-postgres`, exactly like a same-cluster branch. `spec.target.storageClassName` and `spec.target.issuerRef` name resources in the **target** cluster, not the source — the same rule same-cluster branching already follows for a cross-namespace target, just extended to a different cluster. `storageClassName` still has to resolve to the same CSI driver and backend the source's volumes use — see [Prerequisites](#prerequisites) — even though the `StorageClass` object it names lives on the target cluster and can be spelled differently there.

 ## What Happens